 How Documoto Supports SSO

 Documoto supports user creation and updating via SSO.
 Because of the way Documoto is architected, a user has to exist in our system in order to view content.
-However, Documoto does not store any users’ password information.
+However, Documoto does not store any SSO users’ password information.
 As such, the user cannot login via the standard Documoto login page.

 Security Assertion Markup Language (SAML)